From a dream to a plan in just 7 days. Start planning your trip now!

 Camera, lenses and photo storage

-For capturing all those great images on my travels, I rely on my Nikon D60 DSLR camera with both the standard 18-55mm lens and a 55-200mm zoom lens.
-I absolutely love this camera and while I am certainly no professional photographer, the D60 has been known to make me look like one.
+For capturing all those great images on my travels, I rely on my Nikon D5300 DSLR camera with an upgraded 18-140mm VR lens kit.
+I also have a 55-300mm zoom lens but I find the 18-140 is versatile enough to cover most of my needs.
+I absolutely love this camera and while I am certainly no professional photographer, the D5300 has been known to make me look like one.

 Yes, I carry a tripod, too!